 * Seeing the gymnasts in person on the uneven bars, you really grasp how incredibly dangerous the whole thing is.
 On TV, I would hold my breath hoping they could stick the landing.
 In person, I would hold my breath hoping their hands would not slip, launching themselves with great velocity into the spectator seating area.
 I was really hoping nobody would kill themselves.

-But the most interesting portion of the evening was an optional Question and Answers session they had with a number of the athletes before the show.
+But the most interesting portion of the evening was an optional question and answer session they had with a number of the athletes before the show.
 A number of questions came up, the answers of which I thought were very interesting.

 One question asked of Gold Medalist Jordyn Wieber was, "When did you first start doing gymnastics, and how much do you train?"